UniMath/agda-unimath/MIXFIX-OPERATORS.md

 Moreover, subtractive operators are usually left associative, meaning that `a - b - c` should be parsed as `(a - b) - c`.

+## Assigning associativities

+Below, we outline a list of general rules when assigning associativities.

+- If the operator is definitionally associative, e.g. `_∘_`, feel free to assign it any associativity.
+- It is natural to compute arithmetic expressions such as `1 + 2 + 3` from left
+  to right, i.e. as `(1 + 2) + 3 = 3 + 3 = 6`,
+- For type formers such as `_+_` and `_×_`, it is natural to parse them from left to right in terms of their introduction/elimination rules.
+Therefore, they are commonly associated to the _right_.

+For operators that are only weakly associative, it may be practical to define _an_ associativity, for when the particular association doesn't matter and you still want to apply the operator multiple times.
+For instance, when performing an equality proof when you do not care which way the identifications are concatenated.

 ## Table of assigned precedences